SamirPaulb/blog-hugo/README.md

 1. Open this project on [Gitpod.io](https://samirpaul1-blog-x8tefc40ndc.ws-us71.gitpod.io/) run ```brew install hugo``` to install hugo.
 2. Run ```hugo server``` to preview the site.
 3. Run ```hugo``` to build static codes inside public directory for deploying on Netlify.
-4. Use GitHub Action to deploy on GitHub Pages.
+4. Use GitHub Actions to deploy on GitHub Pages.